Auto Modellista: Gameplay

 A large aspect of the game was its online mode, with online races supporting up to 8 players.
 This functionality was not available on the GameCube and European PlayStation 2 versions.
-The online mode of Auto Modellista has since been terminated, and cannot be used in any versions of the game.
+The official online mode of Auto Modellista has since been discontinued however, Auto Modellista is now playable online again on the revival Xbox Live servers called Insignia.

+Development

-DevelopmentAuto Modellista was a part of an initiative from Capcom's Production Studio 1 to develop three network focused games on the PlayStation 2.
+Auto Modellista was a part of an initiative from Capcom's Production Studio 1 to develop three network focused games on the PlayStation 2.
 The other games were Monster Hunter and Resident Evil Outbreak.
 Capcom's plan was that at least one of the games would become a million seller.
 Both Monster Hunter and Resident Evil Outbreak eventually became million sellers.

 Reception

-The game received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" on all platforms according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave the PS2 version a score of 30 out of 40.

+Auto Modellista has in the years following its release garnered somewhat of a cult following, with players especially praising its unique cel-shaded graphics.